oVirt/ovirt-site/source/uncategorized/infiniband.html.md

         DEFAULT_OPTIONS = ["soft", "nosharecache", "rdma", "port=20049"]
       ...

-A reqeust for enhancement of OVirt has been created as Redhad Bug [1057043](https://bugzilla.redhat.com/show_bug.cgi?id=1057043)
+A reqeust for enhancement of OVirt has been created as Redhat Bug [1057043](https://bugzilla.redhat.com/show_bug.cgi?id=1057043)

 ## SRP